 If you don’t have a backup, you’re starting fresh and will need to manually download all your apps.

-Restore from an iCloud or computer backup
+How to restore from an iCloud or computer backup

 Once you’ve erased all the content on your iPhone, turn the device on to start restoring the backup.
 When you turn on the iPhone, you’ll follow the prompts until you get to the Apps & Data section.
 Here, you can select to restore your phone from an iCloud backup or from a Mac or PC.